germanger/timsvermeer/README.md

 ## Features
 - Change opacity of the photo, with a SeekBar
 - Horizontal crop of the photo, with a SeekBar
+- Change scale of the photo, with a SeekBar
+- Rotate photo in 90 degrees intervals

 ## TO-DO's
-- Rotate image
-- Move image
-- Scale image
+- Pan image
-- Fix crash when resuming the app

 ## Screenshots